Closeness in Times of Separation

 Some moments I’m just singing- lost in thoughts or trying to sound pretty- it’s as if I don’t even remember that the most beautiful gem is coming out of my lips!
 Other times I’m desperately trying to bring my mind to one point on the Name.

 Other times God is here, I mean, where else could They be?
-My thoughts, my desires, my emotions, my pain, my confusion, my effort- it’s all God, and it’s beautiful.
+My thoughts, my desires, my emotions, my pain, my confusion, my effort, my shit- it’s all God, and it’s beautiful.
 The most beautiful confusion, the most beautiful thoughts, the most beautiful suffering.
 And I’m just swimming in it.
 Swimming in God.

 Until I forget again… I don’t know why.
 Maybe I couldn’t handle it, I needed a break, or… it’s all just God’s dance anyway, and the Beloved has led me back to yearning, or forgetting… but now the yearning and forgetting are a little sweeter.
 They are prasad, a gift from God to be savored as I dance with my Beloved under the Grace-filled moonlight of devotional song.